jdbpt/mod1TheGame/README.md

-07/04/2023 - pushed code and updated with all basic game functionality Next step is adding further design features and UI additions
+07/04/2023 - pushed code and updated with all basic game functionality Next step is adding further design features and UI additions 07/05-06/2023 - updated game with more CSS design such as gradients, and added some button transformations